RyanEAA/SWE-SK8TS/README.md

 A modern dockerized marketplace

 ## How to Run React App
-1. Install Docker on Personal Machine
+1. Install Docker on Personal Machine (Docker Desktop is best, it's easy and comes with Docker Compose)
 - https://www.docker.com/get-started/